mohammadbayern/Mouse-movement-using-facial-and-eye-gestures/README.md

 # Mouse-movement-using-facial-and-eye-gestures
- Hello every body in this project a want Mouse movement using facial and eye gestures
+ Hello every body in this project i want Mouse movement by using facial and eye gestures

 # import libraries